-Southampton County, Virginia is sitting on one of the most historically significant stories in America.
+The Southampton County Historical Society possesses one of the most historically significant and culturally important stories in America.

-This is about creating a centralized, authoritative digital ecosystem that:
+It is about creating a centralized and authoritative platform that:

 Protects historical accuracy